dbt-labs/hubcap/CONTRIBUTING.md

 ### Personal access token (PAT)

-Follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instructions to configurate a personal access token.
+Follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instructions to configure a PAT.

-Only permissions needed:
+Scopes:
+- repo (and all sub-items)
-- public_repo
+- workflow

 Save the token to a secure location.
 Click the "Configure SSO" button and "Authorize" if applicable.